GaloisInc/daedalus/docs-src/source/index.rst

 The ``: BorG`` in the first alternative specifies that we are making a value of type ``BorG``.
-Note that we do not need to provide the annotation on the second alternative because all alternatives in (untagged) ``Choose`` have the same type, so Daedalus can infer that we are also making a value of type ``BorG``.
+Note that we do not need to provide the annotation on the second alternative because all alternatives in (untagged) ``Choose`` have the same type, so DaeDaLus can infer that we are also making a value of type ``BorG``.